oldtownmedia/otm-development-standards/PHP.md

 ?>
 ```

-Array values and series of variables should be indented to the equals sign
+Array values and series of variables should be indented to the equals sign.

 **Avoid:**